humio/humio-js/README.md

   additionalFields: { "example": "custom-timestamp" }
 });

-// Humio adds metadata to the events e.i. @client (always "humio-node"),
-// @clientVersion (the current version of humio-node), and @session.
-//
-// @session makes it easy to track events over several messages in Humio.
-// Your system might have this data already and you can exclude @session
-// using

-humio.sendJson(linux, {
-  includeClientMetadata: false,
-  includeSessionId: false,
-  additionalFields: { "example": "no-metadata" }
-});

 // You can also send text to be parsed by a parser in Humio.
 // Here we are using the build-in key-value parser (kv).